etjoy82/Recursive-Intelligence-Expansion/README.md

 Welcome to **Recursive Intelligence Expansion (RIEM{})**.
 If the terms seem abstract at first—don’t worry.
 RIEM{} is a *collaborative thinking system* that helps both humans and AI explore complexity through speculative reasoning and recursive feedback.

 This section introduces the foundational ideas behind RIEM{}.
-For deeper dives, check out the [Extended Glossary (36 terms and growing)](https://github.com/etjoy82/Recursive-Intelligence-Expansion/wiki/TSL-Extended-Non%E2%80%90Exhaustive-Glossary-of-the-Recursive-Intelligence-Expansion).
+Refer to the [Extended Glossary (32 terms and growing)](#essential-glossary) for full understanding.
 > This system evolves through recursion—so its vocabulary evolves too.